Find Affordable College Courses

 Best Illinois Schools for Affordable Quality for a Master's in Civil Engineering

 Our 2023 rankings named Southern Illinois University Edwardsville the best value school in Illinois for civil engineering students working on their master’s degree.
-SIUE is a fairly large public school located in the suburb of Edwardsville.
+SIUE is a large public school located in the large suburb of Edwardsville.

 SIUE graduate students pay an average of $9,316 in in-state tuition and fees each year.

-In-state tuition fees for graduate students at UIUC are $17,823 per year.
+The average tuition and fees for an in-state graduate student at UIUC are $17,823 a year.

 #3